philrz/super/docs/tutorials/zq.md

-If you'd like to learn more, feel free to read through the [language docs](../language/README.md) in depth or see how you can organize [Zed data into a lake](../commands/zed.md) using a git-like commit model.
+If you'd like to learn more, feel free to read through the [language docs](../language/README.md) in depth or see how you can organize [data into a lake](../commands/super-db.md) using a git-like commit model.